zack2016/smarthome/doc/user/source/release/1_x_x.rst

     * Changed var name to build pip_log_name
     * Added 'waiting...' on Core Restart and adjusted timing of messages
     * Thread names adjusted
+    * eval / eval checker: Allows API access through items.<method> instead of having to use sh.items.<method>
+    * eval checker: Now support shtime.*, items.* and math.*
+    * Added details to information while restarting core
+    * added display of system pid for threads (when running under Python 3.8 and up)

   * http:

     * Set maximum version of cherrypy to avoid problem with cheroot 8.4.4
     * Added get methods for service user and password. get_service_password always returns the hashed password - which is generated in case the user has entered a plain text password in the yaml file
+    * Updated bootstrap from 4.3.1 to 4.5.3
+    * Changed global template for plugin webinterface to support up to 6 tabs
+    * Webinterfaces now have a prefix '/plugin' in the url -> http://<ip>:<port>/plugin/<plugin_name>

   * mqtt: